b7702e2/walkthroughs/flaws.cloud.md

 { [625 bytes data]
 * Connection #0 to host level2-c8b217a33fcf1f839f6f1f73a00a9ae7.flaws.cloud left intact
 ```
-But visiting the bucket URL does not reveal more content here; there seems to be more permission restriction:
+But visiting the bucket URL does not reveal more content:
 ```
 root@kali:~/.aws # curl -s level2-c8b217a33fcf1f839f6f1f73a00a9ae7.flaws.cloud.s3.amazonaws.com  | xmllint --format -
 <?xml version="1.0" encoding="UTF-8"?>